 Wherever you stand, it’s important to acknowledge that the work you do will affect your life.
 Remembering this will help you to make decisions about where to go next with your career.

-- Improve your skills to the best of your ability.
+2. Improve your skills to the best of your ability

 No matter what industry you work in or what you do, there is always going to be room for you to improve.
-Humans never stop learning, and with all the down-time quarantine has surprisingly presented, now might be the perfect time to hone your skills.
+Humans never stop learning, and with all the down-time quarantine surprisingly presented, many people chose to take the time to hone their skills.

 Tap into what makes you great at your job, or consider your interests and the things that make you happy.
-Dedicate some time and invest (if you have the means) to online courses that will further your skills, make you more educated, and help you understand the industry you’re working towards a bit better.
+Dedicate some time and invest (if you have the means) to online courses that will further your skills and help you understand the industry you’re working towards in more detail.

-If you’re working as an independent contractor, taking a course to renew may be an option.
-If you want to work in translation services, now would be a great time to try to learn a new language.
+If you’re working as an independent contractor, taking a course to renew your education may be an option.
+If you want to work in translation services, try to learn a new language.
 There are so many options you can choose from to improve the skill sets you already have – you just have to find the ones that will benefit you!

-While at home, you have the time to browse the internet to establish connections with others.
-This can be done on career-focused websites like LinkedIn, but even on social platforms like Facebook or Instagram, you’ll be able to connect with others who share the same goals and ideas that you have.
+Take the time to browse the internet to establish connections with others.
+This can be done on career-focused websites like LinkedIn, but even on social platforms like Facebook or Instagram.
+If you take the time to seek them out, you’ll be able to connect with others who share the same goals and ideas that you have.

-Many jobs in industries that aren’t technology-based have been affected by the use of computers and remote work but learning how to optimize the internet so that it benefits you can still push you forward in your career, instead of setting you back.
-There are so many resources you can find, and not only will you learn from the people you connect with but you also just might meet your future employer on the web.
+Many jobs in industries that aren’t technology-based have been affected by the use of computers and remote work but learning how to optimise the internet can still push you forward in your chosen career.
+There are so many resources you can utilise, and not only will you learn from the people you connect with but you also just might meet your future employer in the process.

-As long as you are always learning and putting in little efforts to improve yourself, there is no way a future employer will not recognize how dedicated you are to personal development.
+As long as you are learning and putting in the effort to improve yourself, a future employer will eventually recognise how dedicated you are to personal development.
 Many times, both personal development and career advancement can go hand-in-hand.
 Keep this in mind during your job search, and you may just discover something else about yourself along the way!